pd-projects/hugo-puredata.info/content/objects/pack.md

 inlets:
   1st:
   - type: anything
-    description: each inlet takes a message type acccording to its corresponding creation argument.
+    description: each inlet takes a message type according to its corresponding creation argument.
 These can be float,  symbol and pointer.
 The 1st inlet causes an output and can also match an 'anything' to a symbol.
   - type: bang